nervosnetwork/rfcs/rfcs/0036-remove-header-deps-immature-rule/0036-remove-header-deps-immature-rule.md

 Header dep is a useful feature for dApps developers because script can use it to read the header of a block in the chain, or verify that an input cell or dep cell is in a specific block in the chain.

-The immature rule prevents the usage of header deps in many scenarios because the script must reference the block about 16 hours ago.
+The *Loading Header Immature Rule* prevents the usage of header deps in many scenarios because the script must reference the block about 16 hours ago.

-The intention of the immature rule is like the cellbase immature rule, a transaction with header deps and all its descendants can be invalidated after a chain reorganization [^1], because the referenced block may be rollbacked.
+The intention of the immature rule is like the cellbase immature rule, a transaction with header deps and all its descendants can be invalidated after a chain reorganization [^1], because the referenced block may be rolled back.

 [^1]: Chain reorganization happens when the node found a better chain with more accumulated proved work and it has to rollback blocks to switch to the new chain.